 And my guess is you also want to make a contribution to the world.

-Real networking is about cultivating relationships with people—connecting.
-It’s about being human and treating others with loving kindness—not as prospects or numbers.
+Instead, real promotion and marketing is about reaching out and connecting with people, human to human.
+It’s about treating others with loving kindness—not as prospects or numbers.

 You are inviting them to connect with you—it’s their choice.
-Nobody owes you anything, not even a return email.
+Nobody owes you anything.
+But you can make the generous offer, you can invite them in.

-Repeat after me: self-promotion IS PART OF THE JOB.
-That means designating specific times during the week: making appointments with yourself to do the networking, to make phone calls, to go to other people’s concerts, to reconnect with individuals by email and social media.
+Repeat after me: self-promotion IS PART OF THE JOB OF BEING A MUSICIAN.
+This means designating specific times during the week: making appointments with yourself to do the networking, to make the needed phone calls, to go to other people’s concerts, to reconnect with individuals by email and social media.
+There’s no short cut, no magic bullet.
+It’s just consistent work done day by day by day.

-To put this all together, here are Veronika’s fabulous takeaways article (altered below a bit below for musicians):
+To put this all together, here are Veronika’s fabulous takeaways (altered a bit for musicians):

 “✭ Self-promotion isn’t selfish.
 You’re here to make a contribution—to share your gifts with others, so you need to help them find you.